Pandemic: COVID-19

 SARS-CoV-2, a new strain of coronavirus, was first detected in the city of Wuhan, Hubei Province, China, in December 2019.
 The outbreak was characterized as a Public Health Emergency of International Concern (PHEIC) between January 2020 and May 2023 by WHO.
-The number of people infected with COVID-19 has reached more than 767 million worldwide, with a death toll of 6.9 million.
-(Note: Statistics as of August 2023) It is considered likely that the virus will eventually become endemic and, like the common cold, cause less severe disease for most people.
+As of May 2026 the number of people infected with COVID-19 has is almost 780 million worldwide, with a death toll of 7.1 million.
+It is considered likely that the virus will eventually become endemic and, like the common cold, cause less severe disease for most people.